macrozone/henri/app/client/engine.coffee.md

 # Engine

-The engine is the hearth of Henri, it uses [mathjs](mathjs.org) internally.
+The engine is the heart of Henri, it uses [mathjs](mathjs.org) internally.
 The current data of the calculation can be accessed with engine.getScope() (scope is a terminus from mathjs) The engine is a [reactive Meteor-Datasource](http://docs.meteor.com/#reactivity), so if you access getScope in a reactive context, it will be re-run, if the data changes here